-Best Vacuums of 2021
+Best Vacuums of 2022

 These upright, canister, stick, robotic, and handheld vacuums excel in CR's tests

-The performance of cordless stick vacuums continues to get even better, though based on our exclusive member survey, reliability remains a concern.
+The performance of cordless stick vacuums continues to improve, though based on our exclusive member survey, reliability remains a concern.
 Robotic vacuums have also become more capable cleaners, and their prices keep dropping, making them worth a look, too.
 But while these convenient contenders may deserve a spot in your cleaning arsenal, they still can’t replace your trusty upright or canister, according to Consumer Reports’ vacuum tests.

 “For some people, it might make sense to have multiple vacuums for different situations,” says Frank Rizzi, a senior lab technician who tests vacuums at CR.
 “A robotic vacuum can help with maintaining your pristine floors, and a stick can help with quick messes alongside your bigger upright or canister.”

-In our lab, CR’s engineers put vacuum cleaners through a set of tough tests to evaluate how well a vacuum picks up dirt, how much debris it retains, how easy it is to maneuver, and how noisy it is.
+In our lab, CR’s engineers put vacuum cleaners through a set of tough tests to evaluate how well a model picks up dirt, how much debris it retains, how easy it is to maneuver, and how noisy it is.
 We embed talc, sand, and pet hair into carpet before vacuuming.
 We use the same type of litter on bare floors and observe whether the vacuum picks it up or scatters it about.
 And we maneuver the vacuum around the floor, just like you would, to judge how easy it is to operate.

 CR’s take: The midpriced Kenmore Elite Pet Friendly 31150 earns top marks on bare floors and scores well for tool airflow.
 That means it’s exceptionally powerful when used with its attachments, which include a crevice tool, bristle brush, and power roller.
 On bare floors it captures almost every particle, keeping debris contained in its disposable bag.
 It’s no slouch at removing embedded dirt from carpet or tackling pet hair, either, although it’s a little louder and tougher to handle than some bagged uprights.
 It’s not the cheapest model you’ll find, but this impressive performer is certainly among the best vacuums we’ve tested.
 Kenmore uprights received middling scores for predicted reliability and owner satisfaction.
-See our full upright vacuum ratings for other models.
+See our full ratings for bagged upright vacuums for other models.

-Tineco Pure One S11 boasts impressive cleaning ability, earning top marks in all our cleaning tests, including an Excellent rating for pet hair.
+CR’s take: An all-around excellent performer, the feature-packed Tineco Pure One S11 boasts impressive cleaning ability, earning top marks in all our cleaning tests, including an Excellent rating for pet hair.
 An LED panel on the top of the handle displays the power level and battery time remaining, and alerts you if the vacuum experiences a clog.
 You can adjust the power settings by swiping up or down on the screen, and a dust sensor detects the amount of debris and adapts the suction power accordingly.
 It runs very quietly, and emissions are clean.
-For more options, see our full stick vacuum ratings.
+For more options, see our full cordless stick vacuum ratings.